 What actions do you feel might resolve the problem at this stage?

+And you attacking any negoniary of a micros give details

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

+Official Use

-Official Use Date acknowledgement sent:
+Date acknowledgement sent:

 By whom:

+Complaint referred to:

+Date:

-Complaint referred to: Date: (Should you not be satisfied with the outcome of the investigation, you will be asked to submit a revised copy of this form to the Headteacher).
+(Should you not be satisfied with the outcome of the investigation, you will be asked to submit a revised copy of this form to the Headteacher).